stachuman/boox-template-generator/TUTORIAL.md

 ## Advanced: Nested Structures and Custom Variables

-Once you're comfortable with basic plans, you can create more complex documents using **nested structures**.
+Once you're comfortable with the basics of **Step 2: Define Structure**, you can create more complex documents using **nested structures**.
 This is useful when you need pages organized in multiple levels, like projects containing meetings, or courses containing lessons.

 ### What Are Nested Structures?